ryanllu/Trendline/README.md

 ### Calculating Trendlines for a Single Asset
-For a single asset, use the `calculate_trendline_single function`.
+For a single asset, use the `calculate_trendline` function.
 This function calculates support and resistance trendlines based on the provided DataFrame.

 Parameters:
 - `dataframe (DataFrame)` : A DataFrame containing financial data for a single asset.